– Kawasaki Vaquero 1700 Review –

 For stopping power, the Vaquero is equipped with the K-ACT (Kawasaki Advanced Coactive-braking Technology) braking system with two 300mm discs and 4-piston calipers at the front for an efficient braking.

 The K-ACT System offers advanced anti-lock braking that not only combines the front and rear brakes, but also controls brake pressures.
 For example, let’s say the rider pulls on the front brake lever.
-To keep the bike from pitching forward, the ABS ECU actuates the rear brake (via fluid pumps) to ensure that front-rear balance is maintained.
-A great feature for a motorcycle of this weigh.
+To keep the bike from pitching forward, the ABS ECU actuates the rear brake (via fluid pumps) to ensure that the front-rear balance is maintained.
+A great feature for a motorcycle of this weight.

 For those who are interested, the Vaquero comes with a radio and speakers.
 Personnaly, I already don’t listen to a lot of radio in my car so you can imagine riding a motorcycle… Regardless, there are numerous individuals who will enjoy such entertainment, so enjoy listening to your favorite tunes!